 More than 200 years ago, a Pennsylvania German tanner named Daniel Royer bought 150 acres of land along the Antietam Creek.
 Here he and his family established an industrial farmstead.
 Many of the original buildings and much of the original landscape remain from Royer’s time.

 Research in cultural history and natural science are ongoing at the Institute.
-Staff and visiting scholars conduct research to enable the development of interpretive programs and to support historical and environmental restoration projects on the Renfrew Museum and Park property.
 Studies include research on the American chestnut tree, bluebird nesting practices, native and invasive plant species, Pennsylvania German food culture of the 1800s, water quality in the Antietam Creek, watersheds and wetlands, colonial textiles, and historic buildings.

 —Bill & Debbie Pflager, members